Bank: United States

-The United States banking industry is one of the most heavily regulated and guarded in the world, with multiple specialised and focused regulators.
+The United States banking industry is one of the most heavily regulated and guarded in the world, with multiple specialized and focused regulators.
 All banks with FDIC-insured deposits have the Federal Deposit Insurance Corporation (FDIC) as a regulator.
 However, for soundness examinations (i.e., whether a bank is operating in a sound manner), the Federal Reserve is the primary federal regulator for Fed-member state banks; the Office of the Comptroller of the Currency (OCC) is the primary federal regulator for national banks.
 State non-member banks are examined by the state agencies as well as the FDIC.
 National banks have one primary regulator – the OCC.

 Each regulatory agency has its own set of rules and regulations to which banks and thrifts must adhere.

 The Federal Financial Institutions Examination Council (FFIEC) was established in 1979 as a formal inter-agency body empowered to prescribe uniform principles, standards, and report forms for the federal examination of financial institutions.
 Although the FFIEC has resulted in a greater degree of regulatory consistency between the agencies, the rules and regulations are constantly changing.

 In addition to changing regulations, changes in the industry have led to consolidations within the Federal Reserve, FDIC, OTS, and OCC.
 Offices have been closed, supervisory regions have been merged, staff levels have been reduced and budgets have been cut.
 The remaining regulators face an increased burden with an increased workload and more banks per regulator.
 While banks struggle to keep up with the changes in the regulatory environment, regulators struggle to manage their workload and effectively regulate their banks.
 The impact of these changes is that banks are receiving less hands-on assessment by the regulators, less time spent with each institution, and the potential for more problems slipping through the cracks, potentially resulting in an overall increase in bank failures across the United States.